dive-into-machine-learning/dive-into-machine-learning/README.md

 You also need understanding.
 You should review what Kaggle competition winners say about their solutions, [for example, the "No Free Hunch" blog](http://blog.kaggle.com/).
 These might be over your head at first but once you're starting to understand and appreciate these, you know you're getting somewhere.

 Competitions and challenges are one way to practice.
-You shouldn't limit yourself, though.
+You shouldn't limit yourself, though - and you should also understand that [Machine Learning isn't **all** about Kaggle competitions](http://jvns.ca/blog/2014/06/19/machine-learning-isnt-kaggle-competitions).

 Here's a complementary way to practice: **do practice studies.**